September 24, 2021

 7. Wry meme popular in the 1960s: “I want to be a nonconformist….just like everyone else.”

 8. A joke circulating on social media: When two Trump supporters die, God meets them at the pearly gates and asks if they have any questions.
 They immediately ask, “What were the real results of the 2020 election and who was behind the fraud?”
 God replies, “There was no fraud.
 Biden won both the popular vote and the Electoral College fair and square.”
 After a stunned silence, one of the Trump supporters turns to the other and whispers, “This goes higher up than we thought.”

-9. Conspiracy theories seem to help people cope with the threat of isolation and helplessness; they promises a way to resolve confusion, feel in control, and make sense of everything that all those unenlightened people have yet to understand.
+9. Conspiracy theories seem to help people cope with the threat of isolation and helplessness; they promise a way to resolve confusion, feel in control, and make sense of everything that all those unenlightened people have yet to understand.
 Of course, a desire for control or meaning in one’s life is hardly atypical or pathological, so the question is whether those who fall prey to conspiracy theories are just unusually susceptible to this extreme coping mechanism, or whether they experience the world as more confusing, isolating, and out of control than the rest of us do — perhaps partly because of an anxious style of attachment.